vicsz/cloud-lab/README.md

 ### 9.2 - Add a Simple Domain Object

-Such as a Person class:
+One example would be a Person object with First and Last names variables.

 ```java
 @Entity